RicoXu727/GR5702-g15-FinalProject/README.md

 This is a template for the EDAV final project.
 It is based on the template created with *File, New Project..., New Directory, Book Project using bookdown* in RStudio.

+# log here:
+# Longcong Xu followed tutorial and changed some .Rmd files on Rstudio 10/27/2022

 ## ABSOLUTE ESSENTIALS